 DC Water takes responsibility for the completeness, accuracy and validity of the indicators and for the conformity of the indicators with DC Water's internally developed reporting criteria.
-KPMG LLP reviewed the indicators identified in this report with the respective indicator reference letters (A) through (S) (see accompanying Independent Accountants' Review Report on page 14).
+KPMG LLP reviewed the indicators identified in this report with the respective indicator reference letters (A) through (E) and (G) through (V) (see accompanying Independent Accountants' Review Report on page 14).
+Indicator (F) was not included within the scope of the review.